 Mercedes-Benz A-Class

-The Mercedes-Benz A-Class is a regular entry on the UK’s top 10 best-selling cars list.
+The Mercedes-Benz A-Class is one of the most popular premium hatchbacks in Britain.
 Buyers are happy to pay a little extra per month in exchange for a desirable badge, impressive interior and the latest technology.
 All models get a pair of 10.25-inch widescreen displays, which join in the middle to create an almost entirely digital dashboard for the driver.

-Although the Sport and Sport Executive models pack a generous level of equipment, many buyers choose to upgrade to one of the stylish AMG Line trims.
-The Mercedes-AMG A45 S hot hatchback is one of the fastest point-to-point cars you can buy, while the A250e plug-in hybrid offers up to 47 miles of electric range.
+Although the Sport Edition and Sport Executive models pack a generous level of equipment, many buyers choose to upgrade to one of the stylish AMG Line trims.
+The Mercedes-AMG A45 S hot hatchback is one of the fastest point-to-point cars you can buy, while the A250e plug-in hybrid offers around 50 miles of electric range.

 Read our Mercedes-Benz A-Class review